-In early stages of skeleton-based BEEU research, a conventional approach was followed, which entailed the extraction of low-level features from 2-D/3-D pose sequences and subsequent utilization of a machine learning classifier to predict emotion.
-These features were categorized as follows.
+In early stages of skeleton-based BEEU research, a conventional approach was followed, which entailed the extraction of low-level features from 2D/3D pose sequences and subsequent utilization of a machine learning classifier to predict emotion.
+These features were categorized as follows:

-- 1) Frequent domain features, which transform temporal information into a frequency domain, are obtained through Fourier transformation.
-For instance, Li et al. [290] used Fourier transformation to convert 3-D pose sequences into frequency domain features, which were then classified using LDA, naïve Bayes, decision tree, and SVM algorithms. - 2) Motion features, characterize the movement of body joints, include joint velocity and acceleration [51]. - 3) Geometry features, which describe self-transformation of the body, encompass angles of specific skeletons and distance between certain joints, among others.
-In particular, Crenn et al. [291] combined motion features, geometry features, and frequent domain features into an SVM classifier.
+- Frequent domain features, which transform temporal information into a frequency domain, are obtained through Fourier transformation.
+For instance, Li et al. used Fourier transformation to convert 3-D pose sequences into frequency domain features, which were then classified using linear discriminant analysis, naïve Bayes, decision tree, and SVM algorithms [290]. - Motion features, characterize the movement of body joints, include joint velocity and acceleration [51].

+Geometry features, which describe self-transformation of the body, encompass angles of specific skeletons and distance between certain joints, among others.
+In particular, Crenn et al. combined motion features, geometry features, and Frequent domain features into an SVM classifier [291].

-Luo et al. [51] compared traditional and deep learning-based methods using the BoLD dataset and developed the Automated Recognition of Bodily Expression of Emotion (ARBEE) system.
+Luo et al. compared traditional and deep learning-based methods using the BoLD dataset and developed the Automated Recognition of Bodily Expression of Emotion (ARBEE) system [51].
 A traditional machine learning approach was designed, where motion and geometry features were extracted from 2-D pose sequences, and a random forest classifier was employed to categorize emotions.
-In addition, an ST-GCN was utilized to train and evaluate the BoLD dataset.
+In addition, a ST-GCN was utilized to train and evaluate the BoLD dataset.
 The result indicated that carefully designed traditional machine learning methods outperformed the ST-GCN model from scratch.

-Since the development of ARBEE, various deep learning-based methods have emerged.
-These methods can be broadly categorized into three groups based on the type of neural network used: RNN, graph neural network (GNN), and CNN.
+Since the development of ARBEE, various deep learningbased methods have emerged.
+These methods can be broadly categorized into three groups based on the type of neural network used: RNN, Graph Neural Network (GNN), and CNN.

-Randhavane et al. [74] used an LSTM network, which is a type of RNN, to extract temporal features from a 3-D pose sequence, which were then concatenated with handcrafted features for classification.
-Bhattacharya et al. [292] leveraged a semisupervised technique to improve the performance of an RNN model.
+Randhavane et al. used a LSTM network, which is a type of RNN, to extract temporal features from a 3-D pose sequence, which were then concatenated with handcrafted features for classification [74].
+Bhattacharya et al. leveraged a semi-supervised technique to improve the performance of an RNN model [292].
 The work consisted of a GRU (a kind of RNN model) for feature extraction from a 3-D pose sequence, followed by an autoencoder with both encoder and decoder components.
-During training, when the input data were labeled with emotions, the classifier after the encoder produced the emotion prediction, and the decoder reconstructed the 3-D pose.
+During training, when the input data was labeled with emotions, the classifier after the encoder produced the emotion prediction, and the decoder reconstructed the 3-D pose.
 If the input lacked emotion labels, only the decoder was used for reconstruction.

 Bhattacharya et al. [293] adopted ST-GCN [294] to classify emotion categories from 3-D pose sequences.
-To increase the size of the training set, the authors used a conditional variational autoencoder (CVAE) to generate some synthetic data.
-Banerjee et al. [295] combined GCN and NLP techniques to achieve zero-shot emotion recognition, which entailed recognizing novel emotion categories not seen during training.
+To increase the size of the training set, the authors used a Conditional Variational Autoencoder (CVAE) to generate some synthetic data.
+Banerjee et al. combined GCN and natural language processing (NLP) techniques to achieve zero-shot emotion recognition, which entailed recognizing novel emotion categories not seen during training [295].
 The authors used ST-GCN to extract visual features from the 3-D pose sequences and used the word2vec method to obtain word embeddings from emotion labels.
 An adversarial autoencoder was used to align visual features with word embeddings.
 During inference, the system searched for the emotion label that best matched the output visual feature.

 Inspired by the success of image recognition, some studies have attempted to convert skeleton sequences into images.
-Narayanan et al. [296] embedded 3-D pose sequences into images and then utilized a CNN for classification.
-Hu et al. [297] employed a two-stream (TS) CNN, where one stream directly embedded the 3-D pose into an image, and the other stream converted handcrafted features from the 3-D pose into another image.
-The two CNNs were integrated using transformer layers.
+Narayanan et al. embedded 3-D pose sequences into images, then utilized a CNN for classification [296].
+Hu et al. employed a two-stream CNN, where one stream directly embedded the 3-D pose into an image, and the other stream converted handcrafted features from the 3-D pose into another image [297].
+The two CNNs were integrated using Transformer layers.